ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 | — | [FixedString](../data_types/fixedstring.md) | `STRING` |
 | `DECIMAL` | [Decimal](../data_types/decimal.md) | `DECIMAL` |

-ClickHouse supports some kinds of `Decimal` type.
+ClickHouse supports configurable precision of `Decimal` type.
 The `INSERT` query treats the Parquet `DECIMAL` type as the ClickHouse `Decimal128` type.

+Unsupported Parquet data types: `DATE32`, `TIME32`, `FIXED_SIZE_BINARY`, `JSON`, `UUID`, `ENUM`.

-Data types of a ClickHouse table columns can be different then the corresponding fields of the Parquet data inserted.
+Data types of a ClickHouse table columns can differ from the corresponding fields of the Parquet data inserted.
 When inserting data, ClickHouse interprets data types according to the table above and then [cast](../query_language/functions/type_conversion_functions/#type_conversion_function-cast) the data to that data type which is set for the ClickHouse table column.

 ### Inserting and Selecting Data

-ClickHouse doesn't connect to [HDFS](https://en.wikipedia.org/wiki/Apache_Hadoop) to get data from it.
+ClickHouse doesn't connect to [Hadoop Distributed File System](https://en.wikipedia.org/wiki/Apache_Hadoop) to get data from it.
 You should take the Parquet data file and then you can insert Parquet data into some ClickHouse table by the following command:

 ```
 cat {filename} | clickhouse-client --query="INSERT INTO {some_table} FORMAT Parquet"